 When an accident happens at a workplace, workers’ compensation covers the cost of immediate care, such as an ambulance ride or an emergency room visit.
 It also helps pay for surgical procedures, medications, hospital stays, and other medical bills.
 Ongoing care, such as continuing medication and physical rehabilitation, is also covered.

 Example: A painter falls off a ladder while working on a ceiling and breaks a leg.
-His workers’ compensation policy pays for the ambulance ride to the hospital, surgery, medications, and physical rehabilitation.
+Workers’ compensation insurance pays for the ambulance ride to the hospital, surgery, medications, and physical rehabilitation.

 A serious injury can prevent an employee from returning to work for days, weeks, or even months.
 Workers’ compensation often pays for part of the wages lost while an employee is recovering from a workplace injury or occupational illness.

-Example: An HVAC installer accidentally lowers an air-conditioner unit on his foot and breaks several bones.
+Example: An HVAC installer accidentally lowers an air conditioner onto his foot and breaks several bones.
 The installer has to stay off his feet for a month, which prevents him from working.
 The installation company’s workers’ comp policy pays part of the wages that would have been earned during the month of missed work.

 When a work-related incident is fatal, workers’ compensation pays death benefits that cover funeral expenses and help support the deceased individual’s family.